 In addition to the content requirements established by the Kentucky Academic Standards, and the credits required by the minimum requirements for high school graduation in 704 KAR 3:305, the Board may impose other requirements for graduation from high school.
 However, the Board shall not adopt any graduation requirements that include achieving a minimum score on a statewide assessment.

-CURRICULUM AND INSTRUCTION AU08.113

-(Continued)

-Graduation Requirements

-For Students Entering Grade Nine (9) on or after the First Day of the 2019-2020 Academic Year

-Credits shall include content standards as provided by the Kentucky Academic Standards established in 704 KAR 3:303 and 704 KAR Chapter 8.
-The required credits and demonstrated competencies shall include the following minimum requirements:
+The high school student handbook shall include complete details concerning specific graduation requirements.